Tutoriels Backend

 - Signup

-Compiling our source code generates a main.js file which contains the code for these 6 pages (or a file like main.xxxxxxx.js )
+Compiling our source code generates a main.js file which contains the code for these 6 pages (or a file of the type main.xxxxxxxx.js )

-To verify this theory, simply open the file dist/angular-starter/browser/main.js and do a search on the code used in each of the 6 pages
+To verify this theory, simply open the file dist/angular-starter/browser/main.xxxxxxxx.js and search for the code used in each of the 6 pages.

 - home works! (code used in home.component.html)